-Year 11 2021/2022 A8 results show that we are improving outcomes for our students.
-A8 results are 38.5 up 3.24 points from 2019.
-Non PP is 36.04 and PP is 30.29, this is a gap of 5.75 (0.6 of a grade).
-Unfortunately there is no previous data regarding PP for comparison due to the cyber attack.
+Year 11 - 2021/2022 A8 results show that we are improving outcomes for our students, A8 results are up 3 points from 2019 (39.18) to 42.3.
+Non PP results are higher than non PP (Non PP 44.85 and PP 37.56).
+This is a gap of 7.29 (0.7 of a grade) Unfortunately there is no previous data regarding PP for comparison due to the cyber attack.
 Results need to be higher to reach and then go beyond FFT 50 and FFT 20 and that is why we are continuing to develop literacy and build on our KS3 successes.

 The gap between disadvantaged students and their peers has to be due to the impact of school closures in relation to the pandemic.
 Lack of engagement from large proportions of disadvantaged pupils resulted in them not accessing their learning compared to their peers.
 Attendance of disadvantaged pupils during lock down was around 57%.
 Although curriculums were adapted and interventions put in place there was never enough time to catch up all the 'lost learning' that happened during lockdown.
 As a result the attainment and progress gap has widened despite the highly effective online and altered curriculum put in place post lockdown.
 This is a similar picture nationally.
-This is why teaching and learning focusing on designing and implementing literacy effectively in the curriculum has such a big focus in this plan.
+This is why teaching and learning focusing on designing and implementing literacy effectively across the curriculum is such a big focus in this plan.

-The reading ages of students with low reading and literacy skills is improving
+The reading ages of students with low reading and literacy skills is improving.
 NGRT demonstrates improved reading and comprehension skills among identified groups of lower ability readers.
-In 2021 10 students were identified initially through NGRT and then through LASS as having very low phonics skills (the average reading age was 7.06.)
-Students worked with phonics coordinator and trained read write LSAs and reading ages improved to ave.
-Reading age of 8.02.
-The programme will continue to run and comprehension tasks will be added to secure knowledge for these students.

-In 2022 10 more students were identified through NGRT and then LASS as low skill readers.
-They are starting with reading ages between 5:10 and 7:09 (6:10 average) this is why phonics continues to be a focus on this plan.
+In 2021 10 students were identified initially through NGRT (this was then checked through LASS) as having very low phonics skills, average reading age 7.05. students worked with phonics coordinator and trained read write LSAs and reading ages improved to ave.
+Reading age of 8.0. the programme will continue to run and comprehension tasks will be added to secure knowledge.
+In 2022 10 more students were identified through NGRT and then LASS as low skill readers, they have an reading ages between 5:0 and 7:01 (6:05 average)